raspberrypilearning/poo-near-you/worksheet.md

     var emoji = 'poop.png';
     ```

-1. Now add the following code on the line after your `animation:` inside the section where you create the marker to set the icon of the marker to be the poo emoji picture:
+1. Now add the following code on the line after your `animation:`, inside the section where you create the marker.
+This will set the icon of the marker to be the poo emoji picture:

     ```JavaScript
     icon: emoji